-Nevertheless, since this article was originally written, times have moved on, and for a while at least, for many organisations, RSS was essentially overshadowed by more popular social media options like Facebook, Twitter, LinkedIn, etc.
+Nevertheless, since this article was originally written, times have moved on, and for a while at least, for many organizations, RSS was essentially overshadowed by more popular social media options like Facebook, Twitter, LinkedIn, etc.

-However, with growing Blockchain use and distributed computer networks growing in popularity, who knows, we may find that RSS-type news feeds curated by artificial intelligence tools become popular in the years ahead.
+However, with growing Blockchain use and distributed computer networks growing in popularity, who knows, we may find that RSS-type news feeds curated by artificial intelligence tools become popular again in the years ahead.

 Though even without much A.I. input, with Apple's introduction of Apple News, Facebook's Instant Articles, and AMP: Accelerated Mobile Pages from Google, RSS technology still seems to have enduring appeal.

-However, lets go back and explore RSS in more detail to gain a better understanding of what RSS offers.
+However, let's go back and explore RSS in more detail to gain a better understanding of what RSS offers.